learn-co-students/sinatra-sessions-onl01-seng-ft-021020/README.md

 *Remember to `bundle install` before proceeding!*

-### Part I: storing data in and retriving data from the session hash
+### Part I: storing data in and retrieving data from the session hash

 * Run `shotgun` to start up your app.
 * Navigate to the `/first_exercise` path.
 Follow the instructions in the browser for each step, and be sure to run `learn` before implementing each step.
 Make each test pass before proceeding to the next step.